seancher83/OpenStreetMap-Project/OpenStreetMapProject.md

 SELECT count(*)
 FROM nodes;
 ```
-397821 Nodes
+397821 nodes have been entered.

 To find ways:
 ```SQL
 SELECT count(*)
 FROM ways;
 ```
-744335 ways
+744335 ways have been entered.

 ### City Count
 I wanted to confirm, that the map was including other towns outside of Seattle, as I suspected by looking at the shaded region.
 In order to figure this out, I needed to look at both ways_tags and node_tags that had the value of "city":
 ```SQL
 SELECT tags.value, count(*) as count
 FROM (SELECT * from nodes_tags UNION ALL